top of page

 Earthquake Strengthening

-2024 will be the year Te Horo Hall was strengthened after being designated earthquake-prone in 2019.
-The community support to save the Hall has been amazing with local fundraising events, private donations, grants from funding institutions, as well as generous support from several local businesses.
+In 2024 Te Horo Hall was strengthened after being designated earthquake-prone in 2019.
+The community support to save the Hall from closure was amazing with local fundraising events, private donations, grants from funding institutions, as well as generous support from several local businesses.

-Currently we have sufficient funds to strengthen the Hall to the required standard (67% NBS) which will ensure the “earthquake prone” status can be removed.
-We can also meet the heritage protection conditions of the Resource Consent, as well as undertaking some necessary repairs.
+We have now strengthened the Hall to 67% New Building Standard (NBS) and above in most areas which will ensure the “earthquake prone” status can be removed.
+We also needed to comply with heritage protection conditions of the Resource Consent, as well as undertaking some necessary repairs.

-Our funds have also enabled us to instal new kitchen cabinetry and appliances to provide a much-improved kitchen area available for hire and community use.
-The Hall interior will also get a much needed repaint.
+Our funds have also enabled us to install new kitchen cabinetry and appliances to provide a much-improved kitchen area, available for hire and community use.
+The Hall interior has also had a much needed repaint.

 Committee Members